mitchfen/mitchfen.com/readme.md

 * On pull request close, the staging environment associated with that pull request is closed by the [close staging environment](https://github.com/mitchfen/mitchfen.xyz/actions/workflows/closeStaging.yml) workflow.
 * Dependabot is configured to update NuGet and GitHub Actions dependencies.

+## Building the site
+The site is built using [Nuke](https://nuke.build/).
+This allows me to write both the build scripts and site in C#.
+To build the site, run `./build.ps1 -Target Publish`